Some Rigorous Results on the L\'evy Spin Glass Model: Main Results and Open Problems

 where $(B_{ij},g_{\eps,ij})_{1\leq i<j\leq N}$ are i.i.d.\ copies of $(B,g_\eps).$ On the other hand, since each $B_{ij}$ is asymptotically equal to the Poisson random variable with mean $\eps^{-\alpha}/N$, we can further argue that the free energy of the VB model is essentially the same as that of the PVB model, whose Hamiltonian is defined as

 where $\pi(\eps^{-\alpha}N)$ is Poisson with mean $\eps^{-\alpha}N$, $(g_{\eps,i})_{i\geq 1}$ are i.i.d. copies of $g_\eps,$ $(I(1,k),I(2,k))_{k\geq 1}$ are i.i.d. sampled uniformly from $\{(i,j):1\leq i<j\leq N\},$ and these are all independent of each other.
 These three approximations are obtained quantitatively in terms of $\eps$ and $N$, based on which we prove Theorem \ref{superadditivity} by using a key fact, the free energy of the PVB model is superadditive, that will be established in this paper by an adoption of the Franz-Leone type interpolation in \cite{Franz}.
 The existence of the limiting free energy in the L\'evy model was also established in a recent work \cite{Jagannath} relying again on the superadditivity argument, where the authors adopted the combinatorial interpolation strategy in \cite{BGT}, different from our present approach.
+While no characterization of the limiting free energy was given in \cite{Jagannath}, one of the main contributions of our paper is to provide a variational formula for this limit in Theorem \ref{main:thm2} below.